jhoormann/RMCodeDump/README.md

 Using the tables generated using makeClassificationStats.py and classifySpec.py I used decision trees and a random forests to make a classifier to determine wheter or not a spectrum is of good quality.

+## mockAGN.py
+Sometimes you may want to test your line flux techniques on a spectrum where you know what the values should be.
+This is a short code to help you make a mock AGN spectrum where the individual components are known exactly.